didiforgithub/didiforgithub.github.io/_pages/about.md

 # 📖 Educations
-- *2024.08 - 2028.06*, The Hong Kong University of Science and Technology (Guangzhou), Information Hub.
+- *2024.08 - Present*, The Hong Kong University of Science and Technology (Guangzhou), Information Hub.
 - *2020.09 - 2024.06*, Renmin University of China, Information School.

 # 💻 Internships